José Daniel Carreño

 José Daniel Carreño Izquierdo (/es-419/; born 1 May 1963) is a Uruguayan football manager and former player.
-He is the current manager of Montevideo Wanderers.
+He is the current manager of Nacional.

-Commonly known as "El Crespo" (/es/; Spanish word: "The curly"), Carreño played as a striker and spent the majority of his playing career at Montevideo Wanderers, having also spells in RC Lens and Nacional, in where with the last mentioned, he won the Intercontinental Cup and the Copa Libertadores, his unic two titles in his career.
-Carreño had his most successful spell as a manager with Al-Nassr winning the League and crown prince cup double in 2014.
+Commonly known as "El Crespo" (/es/; Spanish word: "The curly"), Carreño played as a striker and spent the majority of his playing career at Montevideo Wanderers, having also spells in Lens and Nacional; with the latter, he won the Intercontinental Cup and the Copa Libertadores, his two unique titles in his career.
+Carreño had his most successful spell as a manager with Al-Nassr, winning the League and Crown Prince Cup double in 2014.

 Coaching career

 Al-Nassr

 In September 2012, it was announced that Jose Daniel Carreno would take over as manager of Saudi Professional League club Al-Nassr after replacing Francisco Maturana.

 Al-Hazem

 On 20 October 2023, Al-Hazem announced the appointment of Carreño as manager.
 He left the club on 19 April 2024 by mutual consent.